By Kevin Doyle

 We rolled out our new web site in September designed to provide you with an enhanced, user-friendly experience.

-Today, under the direction of CEO Mark Landgren and President Russ Fant, the company provides its industry-best Scan Based Trading (SBT) services for more than 90 retail partners at more than 71,000 locations in the United States, Canada and Puerto Rico and we work directly with more than 6,500 distributors and manufacturers.
+Today, under the direction of CEO Mark Landgren and President Russ Fant, the company provides its industry-best Scan Based Trading (SBT) services for more than 90 retail partners at more than 71,000 locations in the United States, Canada and Puerto Rico.
+We work directly with more than 6,500 distributors and manufacturers.
 We deliver innovative, cost effective solutions for the Number One market leaders in grocery, mass merchant, drug, convenience, discount, airport and coffee as well as national CPG suppliers.

 NexxHub Log In Screen Tips